PzaThief/benchmark-go-multipart/readme.md

 Note: I excluded sendFile method of net package because it is hard to use with http package.

+## How it works?
+net/http's writeBody method eventually delegates to TCPConn's readFrom via persistConnWriter.
+TCPConn's readFrom will try splice and sendFile if possible.
+Therefore, the body passed to the http request can also be used in the same way.

 ## Methods

 1. Use os pipe